Updated: Jan 19

 · Nail biting

-Myofunctional therapy exercises designed to improving facial and oral muscle tone help to establish nasal breathing and closed mouth-resting posture (tongue to the palate).
+Myofunctional therapy exercises are designed to improve facial and oral muscle tone to establish nasal breathing and closed mouth-resting posture (tongue to the palate).
 Our nose is filtering the air we breathe, reducing the amount of harmful bacteria entering our body.
-Habit elimination programs eliminate chronic thumb sucking and nail biting behaviors, reducing the entry of harmful germs and bacteria.
 We all know that fresh fruits and veggies strengthen the immune system, but did you know that eating hard vegetables such as carrots will strengthen the bones of the jaw?
-Healthy forward growing jaws make room for the tongue.

-Practice these myofunctional therapy tips and see if your family stays healthier this winter!
+Practice these myofunctional therapy tips and stay healthier this winter.

 Wishing you a safe and healthy winter!